Wheels of Fire: Release and promotion

-It was also released as two single LPs, Wheels of Fire (In the Studio) and Wheels of Fire (Live at the Fillmore), released together with similar cover art.
-In the UK the studio album art was black print on aluminium foil, while the live album art was a negative image of the studio cover.
+The album was also released as two single LPs, Wheels of Fire (In the Studio) and Wheels of Fire (Live at the Fillmore), with similar cover art.
+In the UK the studio album art was black print on aluminum foil, while the live album art was a negative image of the studio cover; In the Studio charted as high as No. 7 in that country, although it possibly took from sales of the double disc set.
 In Japan, the studio album art was black on gold foil, while the live album art was black on aluminium foil.
 In Australia, both covers were laminated copies of the Japanese releases.